stoplightio/docs/articles/organizations/managing-people.md

 1. Click on the **magic link**
 2. If new to Stoplight, click **Register**
 3. If you already have an account, **Login**
-4. You now have Creator or Reader access to that Organization
+4. You now have Contributor or Reader access to that Organization

 ---
 **Related Articles**